kitnil/awesome/README.md

 - [fvwm](https://github.com/fvwmorg/fvwm) - Official FVWM repository
 - [godot_headers](https://github.com/GodotNativeTools/godot_headers) - Headers for the Godot API supplied by the GDNative module.
 - [glfw](https://github.com/glfw/glfw) - A multi-platform library for OpenGL, OpenGL ES, Vulkan, window and input
-- [rdesktop](https://github.com/rdesktop/rdesktop) - rdesktop is an open source UNIX client for connecting to Windows Remote Desktop Services, capably of natively speaking Remote Desktop Protocol (RDP) in order to present the user's Windows desktop. rdesktop is known to work with Windows server version ranging from NT 4 terminal server to Windows 2012 R2.
+- [rdesktop](https://github.com/rdesktop/rdesktop) - 🚨 rdesktop is in need of a new maintainter.
+Please see the home page for more details. 🚨
 - [FreeRDP](https://github.com/FreeRDP/FreeRDP) - FreeRDP is a free remote desktop protocol library and clients
 - [pygame](https://github.com/pygame/pygame) - pygame (the library) is a Free and Open Source python programming language library for making multimedia applications like games built on top of the excellent SDL library.
 C, Python, Native, OpenGL.
 - [nyancat](https://github.com/klange/nyancat) - Nyancat in your terminal, rendered through ANSI escape sequences.
 This is the source for the Debian package `nyancat`.